Since fake manufacturers started replicating the StockX tag, how can I spot fake vs real StockX tags?

 Therefore, given that the variance is not too high, we will not consider font thickness a reliable tell.

 Moving on, we’ll analyse the “X” logo used by StockX.
-Since the higher quality replica StockX tag seems to replicate it virtually perfect (except, maybe, for the level of emboss), we will not analyse that specific model.
+Since the higher quality replica StockX tag seems to replicate it virtually perfectly (except, maybe, for the level of embossing), we will not analyse that specific model.

 Once again, the fake tag below is the most commonly found one.